 Portfolio typically comprises 15-25 positions, diversified by sector and industry

 Focus on U.S. and Canada; no foreign deals with increased macro or regulatory risk

-Average duration of portfolio is approximately 3-4 months to close
+Average portfolio duration of approximately 3-4 months

 Positions are sized based on our judgement of the downside risk to the portfolio in the event of a deal break